Skip to main content

 Meth Dependence

 The longer that a person uses meth, the stronger the dependence becomes.
 The dependence reliance makes it challenging to perform daily responsibilities without the drug, while the addiction imposes heightened cravings to keep taking the stimulant as the effects start to wane.
-Extended methamphetamine use makes it near impossible for abusers to function without the drug, so binges are becoming more common.
-It isn’t uncommon for meth addicts to fall into financial turmoil due to their addiction.
+Extended methamphetamine use makes it nearly impossible for abusers to function without the drug, so binges are becoming more common.
+It isn’t uncommon for meth addicts to fall into financial turmoil due to their addiction or suffer meth withdrawal.
 At a certain point, when all monetary resources have been exhausted in pursuit of the next fix, abusers will turn to theft and other illegal activities to sustain their expensive habit.

 What Does Meth Do to the Brain?